UK agtech firm Deep Planet sets up HQ in Australia’s wine capital

 Potential benefits of a new Australia-UK FTA

-Deep Planet sees the Australia-UK Free Trade Agreement as a key opportunity.
-The company believes the FTA will ease staff mobility and increase collaboration on R&D. This will help grow its business in Australia.
+Deep Planet sees the Australia-UK FTA as a key opportunity to ease mobility of their staff and increase collaboration on R&D, which will help grow their business in Australia.

-‘An example is the opportunity in environmental conservation,’ says Shankar.
-‘For instance, in global cross-border collaboration of soil carbon baselining for the wine industry.’
+‘An example of this is the opportunity we see in environmental conservation with global cross-border collaboration of soil carbon baselining for the wine industry,’ says Shankar.